philthephatman/awesome-hacking-lists/udpsec.md

 ## C++

+- [DNS-Persist](https://github.com/0x09AL/DNS-Persist) - DNS-Persist is a post-exploitation agent which uses DNS for command and control.
 - [tinyFecVPN](https://github.com/wangyu-/tinyFecVPN) - A Lightweight High-Performance  VPN with Build-in Forward Error Correction Support, Improves your Network Quality on a High-latency Lossy Link, uses same lib as UDPspeeder
 - [UDPspeeder](https://github.com/wangyu-/UDPspeeder) - A Tunnel which Improves your Network Quality on a High-latency Lossy Link by using Forward Error Correction,for All Traffics(TCP/UDP/ICMP)
 - [Exploit-CVE-2017-6008](https://github.com/cbayet/Exploit-CVE-2017-6008) - Exploits for CVE-2017-6008, a kernel pool buffer overflow leading to privilege escalation.